 Sleep paralysis is similar to cataplexy but occurs at the edges of sleep.
 The symptom is characterized by the temporary inability to move or speak while falling asleep or waking up.
 Each episode usually lasts only a few seconds or minutes and resembles REM-induced inhibitions of voluntary muscle activity.

-Some people with the disorder experience vivid visual or auditory sensations when falling asleep or waking up.
+Some people with the disorder experience vivid dreams of visual or auditory sensations when falling asleep or waking up.
 More typically the hallucinations are primarily visual, but any of the other senses can be involved.